 If I could just describe it very briefly – Shame is a good thing to have, we all need to have shame as it can act as a moral compass in how we treat ourselves and other people.
 The problem with Toxic shame is that instead of saying sorry I’ve made a mistake, the Shame with toxic shame is enduring, it’s part of their personality – they see themselves as the mistake.

 With Martin, underlying his anger with the worker is his own lack of self-worth and self-hatred.
+Even though he comes across as confident, underneath his swagger, he has self-loathing.
 He really hates himself and believes he is treated the way he is because he is not loveable.
 Because of his anger, it’s really hard to get to the fact that Martin really is in a lot of emotional pain.

 This feeling of toxic shame could also leave Martin feeling helpless and hopeless – instead of asking for help he would be flashing back to his childhood when he was abandoned and would be feeling that way.
-Those feelings of abandonment would make him feel even worse.
+Those feelings of abandonment would make him feel even worse for such a situation that can easily be resolved.

 Hope you could see now that when you see people react over the top to situations that to us seems quite OK, they could be having an emotion flashback, coupled with the toxic shame of feeling not good enough, self-hatred etc. On top of that still feeling abandoned and neglected like Martin was when he was a child

-He could also have a vicious inner critic that wouldn’t help as he really puts himself down and is extremely critical of himself.
+He could also have a vicious inner critic that wouldn’t help as he really puts himself down and is extremely critical of himself and other people.

 The problem with clients like Martin is that they generally tend to stay in services for a very long time.
 Unless his underlying trauma is dealt with, he would continue to find life difficult.
 That’s why when you treat someone with CPTSD just for some of the symptoms they present, it doesn’t work and you find that people keep one going back to different counsellors, therapists etc. but unless you get to the root of the trauma, it won’t work and it’s not sustainable.